midonet/midonet/README.md

     ~/midonet$ mvn

 This will build all the modules while running all the tests from all the modules.
-This requires that the *functional tests environment* is already set-up on the machine.

 ### Complete build (skipping the tests)